official-sounding/RSJP/README.md

 where &lt;selector&gt; is the div containing the element where the elements you want to paginate are located

+to give custom names to pages (other than just the page number), specify a tilte using the title attribute in the section tag
 ## Configuration

 the library includes the following configuration parameters: